cybercoded/sub4data-web/README.md

 1. Clone the repo and cd into it
     > git clone https://github.com/kunley247/sub4data-web

-1.  navigate into server side folder
+1.  navigate into server-side folder
     > cd /laravel

 1.  install or update composer to the environment